 Information on child protection/safeguarding concerns should be kept confidential and stored securely.
-Each child will have a separate child protection file.
+Each child/young person will have a separate safeguarding profile.
 Records should include:

-- A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved; - A note of any action taken, decisions reached and the outcome;
+- a clear and comprehensive summary of the concern. - details of how the concern was followed up and resolved. - a note of any action taken, decisions reached and the outcome.

-Where there are a number of concerns;
+Where there are a number of concerns.

-An overview timeline linked to the concern reports.
+• an overview timeline linked to the concern reports.